shba007/unai-web/src/content/blog/generate-answers-from-question-papers.md

 ---
-title: 'Generate answers from question papers using AI'
+title: "Generate answers from question papers using AI"
 description: "How can you get answers to your previous year's question paper using AI?"
-pubDate: 'Aug 19 2023'
+pubDate: "Aug 19 2023"
-updatedDate: 'Aug 26 2023'
+updatedDate: "Aug 26 2023"
-heroImage: '/blog-1/hero.jpg'
+heroImage: "/blog-1/hero.jpg"
 ---

 # How can you get answers to your previous year's question paper using AI?